ps428/PythonProjects/ai/mcp_101/README.md

 ## Learn More

-This project demonstrates practical usage of the Model Completion Protocol.
+This project demonstrates practical usage of the Model Context Protocol.
 To learn more:
 - [MCP Documentation](https://modelcontextprotocol.io/introduction)
 - [National Weather Service API](https://weather-gov.github.io/api/)